Now that Quarter 1 of 2023 has arrived, it’s once again time to revisit our Points Valuations, which we update on a quarterly basis.

 World of Hyatt

-The first quarter of 2022 has seen witnessed a few major developments in the loyalty landscape.
+The last quarter of 2022 saw relatively minor developments in the loyalty landscape.

 Remember, treat these numbers as merely a suggestion for reasonable target redemption values when deciding whether to redeem points or pay cash for your next trip.